Why would my baby need MRI brain scans?

 Magnetic resonance imaging (MRI) and cranial ultrasonography (CUS) are common head imaging techniques that give doctors pictures of the baby’s brain and determine if important structures are injured.
 MRI and CUS can help diagnose injuries such as hypoxic-ischemic encephalopathy (HIE), brain bleeds, and hydrocephalus, which must be promptly treated.

-Hypoxic-ischemic encephalopathy (HIE) should be diagnosed within 6 hours of the time the brain experienced an insult because babies who are eligible for hypothermia treatment need it within 6 hours.
 Early intervention is critical for babies who experienced brain injuries and a lack of oxygen to the brain.
 The longer injurious brain conditions are left unmanaged, the higher the risk of permanent brain damage.
 However, because a newborn brain injury evolves over hours, days, and weeks, multiple brain scans are essential.

 Call us for a free consultation

+Often, brain injury in a newborn baby occurs during or close to the time of birth.
 Multiple scans performed at different times are necessary to fully understand a birth injury, since the injury can evolve over time.
-An injured brain may make the baby susceptible to development of serious conditions that require prompt treatment, so thorough screening is necessary.

-Often, brain injury in a newborn baby occurs during or close to the time of birth.
 When a brain injury is suspected, doctors will look for signs and symptoms of brain dysfunction, also known as neonatal encephalopathy.
 Signs and symptoms of brain injury are typically seen at 12 – 24 hours after birth, and brain swelling (edema) is usually evident at this time as well.
 When edema occurs in the first day or so after delivery, it is a strong indicator that the baby experienced a brain injury during or near the time of birth.
 An MRI can usually show moderate to severe forms of HIE within 24 hours of birth.

-In certain cases, such as when a premature baby has periventricular brain damage, the damage will usually be evident on the CUS when the baby is 24 hours old, and cystic changes will typically be seen after approximately one to three weeks.
 An MRI is best for assessing the extent of white matter brain damage, and it can usually show brain injury by 1 day of age.
 Once the initial brain damage is established in a baby, serial scans should be done so the medical team can evaluate the changing brain injury.
 Sometimes, radiologists miss evidence of brain damage on a scan or the damage may not be evident.
 Thus, it is not uncommon for scans to be performed frequently when a baby shows signs of a brain injury.

 Brain bleeds (hemorrhages) in a baby can be diagnosed right away with CUS.
 An intraventricular hemorrhage (IVH) is a significant cause of brain injury in premature babies.
 Most cases of IVH take place within the first five days after birth.
 Some occur and can be detected before one hour of age.
 A subdural hemorrhage is the most common type of intracranial hemorrhage in newborn babies.
 When babies don’t have symptoms, a CUS performed for suspected head trauma or brain injury can easily detect this type of bleed.
 When a baby has symptoms of a subdural hemorrhage or hematoma, they usually occur within the first 24 – 48 hours of life.
 CUS helps the medical team determine the location and extent of brain bleeds in babies.